 I've been blessed to work in the nonprofit field in Denver for the past 22 years.
 I suppose because of this longevity, I'm approached for advice about once a week from someone looking to either transition into the nonprofit field or someone simply looking for a great job in Denver.
 In fact, as I type this post, I'll be having lunch with a job seeker today.
 I do love helping others find great jobs!
 In 2012, I tracked that I helped 11 folks find great jobs during that year.

 I've been wanting to document all of my job search tips in a LinkedIn post, so here it goes.
 I will likely be editing and augmenting this post over time.
 Also, I'd love to get your job search tips for others in the Comments link below too!
 Thanks.

-1. My two favorite job boards in Denver for finding nonprofit jobs are:
+1. My three favorite job boards in Denver for finding nonprofit jobs are: